-6. Any act required or authorised to be done by, before, or in the name of the Chief Justice may be done by, before, or in the name of the Senior Puisne Judge or any other.
-Puisne Judge of the Court in case of the absence on leave or otherwise, indisposition, or inability to attend of the Chief Justice.
+6. Any act required or authorised to be done by, before, or in the name of the Chief Justice may be done by, before, or in the name of a Puisne Judge of the Court in case of the absence on leave or otherwise, indisposition, or inability to attend of the Chief Justice.